gordonsilvera/showcase/README.md

 **Showcase**
 =============
 Samples of avocational projects and scripts.
-Currently, most of these scripts are for API data extraction.
+Currently, most of the Python scripts are for API data extraction.
 I'll add more analyses in the future.

 Contents
 ----------------